pdx-cs-rust/net-15/README.md

 pool is exhausted, it's a draw.

 There's a clever trick for playing perfect "15" as a human.
-The server plays randomly, so you won't really need it.
+The server plays heuristically, so while you can beat it you have to play carefully.

 This is just a dumb little networking demo.
 Ugly uncommented
 code: nothing much to see here.